sayak119/Captcha-Solver/README.md

 * Save the trained final weights, yolov3 configuration file and captcha names file in a folder named data.

 * The annotation of dataset is done manually using BBox Label Tool.
-We finf the cntre's x and y coordinates and normalized width and height.
+We find the object's centre x and y coordinates and normalized width and height.

 ## Example of data annotation